Kuma Sagar: Personal life

-He is married to Sujana Chikabanjar, and they have a daughter.
+He is married to Sujata Chikabanjar, and they have a daughter.

 Controversy

 In early 2025, a public debate emerged following comments made in a podcast episode hosted by Sushant Pradhan.
 The episode featured comedians Sajan Shrestha, Utsav Sapkota, and Sujan Zimba, who discussed various topics, including Nepali music and artists.
 During the episode, Sajan Shrestha mimicked the singing style of Kuma Sagar—a singer known for his unique voice and accent that reflects his Newar heritage.
 Some of the remarks made during the discussion were perceived by sections of the public as insensitive, particularly in how they addressed the Newari accent.